 Share the love.
 Not only will you be giving theme-related content, but you will make your audience engage and feel seen.

 Encourage them on social media to tell you how they and their significant other met.
 Maybe even share a picture on social media and tag you.
-If it sounds too cheesy for you, try asking for their grandparent’s inspiring story, some old fashioned romantic tale wins everybody’s heart.
+If it sounds too cheesy for you, try asking for their grandparents’ inspiring stories, some old-fashioned romantic tale wins everybody’s heart.

-Making it related to your niche is a plus.
+Making it related to your niche is a plus .
 Karine Charbonneau identifies herself as a vegan cupid and matchmaker.
-The love between vegan people are, of course, her field of action.
+The love between vegan people is, of course, her field of action.
 So for Valentine’s, she will be doing a series of videos featuring inspiring vegan couples to share their stories with the world, and anyone can participate.
 How cool is that?

-Worcester Ware, a gift store, is collecting Worcester love stories.
+Worcester Ware , a gift store, collects Worcester love stories.
 Because sometimes, couples meet at a retail store, and what better way of promoting your brand than sharing those stories now!

 2. Create a Contest